aurelia/ssr-engine/doc/article/en-US/aurelia-server-render.md

 ## Skeleton with SSR Pre-Configured

 In order to make it easy for you to get started with Server Side Rendering we have put together a skeleton application that already has Server Side Rendering configured.
-If you have an existing Webpack application that's based on the latest webpack skeleton navigation, then you can follow the instructions in the chapter [Adding SSR to an existing Webpack Application](aurelia-doc://section/9/version/1.0.0).

 The pre-configured SSR skeleton can be found [here](https://github.com/aurelia/skeleton-navigation).
 Follow the instructions in the README to get started.